-- Assist in promotion of internship opportunities each semester - Provide Syllabus at start of each semester and ensure course requirements and key dates are clearly described - Facilitate required paperwork, such as the Work Plan Agreement and the midterm and final evaluations - Approve planned duties and determine if internship hours in Work Plan Agreement support the number of credits student is registered for - Provide contact information to Agency/site supervisor once Work Plan Agreement has been returned to Business Division and approved - Maintain records of each student intern - Distribute mid-term and final evaluation forms to Agency/site supervisor approximately two weeks before each is due - Assign Pass or Fail grade based on course requirements
+- Assist in promotion of internship opportunities each semester. - Provide Syllabus at the start of each semester and ensure course requirements and key dates are clearly described. - Facilitate required paperwork, such as the Work Plan Agreement, Memorandum of Agreement, and the mid-term and final evaluations. - Approve planned duties and determine if internship hours in Work Plan Agreement support the number of credits student is registered for. - Provide contact information to Agency/site supervisor once Work Plan Agreement has been returned to Business & Computer Science and approved. - Maintain records of each student intern. - Distribute mid-term and final evaluation forms to Agency/site supervisor approximately two weeks before each is due. - Assign Pass or Fail grade based on course requirements.